avigad/mathematics_in_lean_source/introduction.rst

 Clicking on the ``try it!`` button in the upper right corner will make a local copy of the snippet in your working folder and open it in a window so that you can experiment with it.
-This book provides lots of exercises for you to try.
+This book also provides lots of exercises in that format.
-You can save your changes and come back to them by pressing the corresponding ``try it!`` button again.
+You can save your changes from VS Code in the usual way, and come back to the same file by pressing the corresponding ``try it!`` button again.
-If you want to reset the text, simply delete or rename the file with your saved work and press ``try it!`` once again.
+If you want to reset the snippet or exercise to the version in the book, simply delete or rename the file with the changes you have made, and then press ``try it!`` once again.

 Sometimes in the text we will quote from a longer example, like so:

 .. code-block:: lean

     -- Give an example here
+    -- Instead of a ``try it!'' button,
+    -- there should be a ``see more!`` button.

 In that case, clicking on the ``see more!`` button opens a longer Lean file and takes you to that line.